 - Relationship Problems

 - Sexual Abuse/Assault

 - Physical Abuse/Domestic Violence

-Counseling and Wellness Services is staffed by Licensed Psychologists, Counselors, Psychiatrists and a range of mental health trainees (e.g., medical residents and fellows, and counseling and psychology interns).
+Counseling and Wellness Services is staffed by Licensed Psychologists and Counselors and a range of mental health trainees (e.g., counseling and psychology interns).
 Your goals for counseling and service options are discussed during a brief initial interview.
 Following the initial interview, clients are assigned to a therapist with preferences for therapist gender/race being honored whenever possible.
 An intake session is scheduled with your therapist during which a greater understanding of your reasons for seeking counseling are explored and a treatment plan is developed.
 All therapists in training are required to audio or videotape their sessions.
-The recordings are used solely to assist the therapist in his/her training while under the supervision of a Licensed Psychologist, Counselor, or Psychiatrist (depending on specialty area).
+The recordings are used solely to assist the therapist in his/her training while under the supervision of a Licensed Psychologist or Counselor (depending on specialty area).